UK leader in peril after Treasury chief axes 'Trussonomics'

 Over the weekend, Hunt has been dismantling that economic plan.
 The government had already ditched parts of its tax-cutting plan and announced it would make a medium-term fiscal statement on Oct.
 31, weeks earlier than previously scheduled.

 On Monday, Hunt went further.
 He scaled back a cap on energy prices designed to help households pay their bills.
-It will now be reviewed in April rather than lasting two years — sweeping away one of Truss’ signature plans.
+It will now be reviewed in April rather than lasting two years — sweeping away one of Truss’ signature plans to help Britons facing a cost-of-living crisis as food, fuel and mortgage prices soar.

-Hunt’s moves seek to restore the Conservative government’s credibility for sound fiscal policy after Truss and Kwarteng rushed out a plan for tax cuts without detailing how they would pay for them.

 He spent the weekend in crisis talks with Truss, and also met with Bank of England Gov. Andrew Bailey and the head of the government’s Debt Management Office.